Environment » Oil pollution risk management

 - The titleholder must have demonstrated it maintains financial assurance sufficient to cover the reasonably quantifiable costs, expenses and liabilities associated with oil spill response, clean-up, environmental remediation and ongoing monitoring.
 Refer to the financial assurance page for further information.

-The NOPSEMA GN1488 - Oil pollution risk management - Rev 2 - February 2018 (PDF 371KB) sets out the core oil pollution risk management concepts and considerations titleholders should have in developing an environment plan/oil pollution emergency plan submission.
+The NOPSEMA Oil pollution risk management guidance note (PDF 465KB) sets out the core oil pollution risk management concepts and considerations titleholders should have in developing an environment plan/oil pollution emergency plan submission.

 NOPSEMA has published a bulletin for titleholders on the use of modelling in spill risk evaluations.
 The bulletin provides technical guidance for titleholders to assist with the consistency and communication of oil spill modelling in environment plans.